-Migraines are different than headaches and what causes them aren’t well understood.
-But there are known triggers, including stress.
-According to the American Headache Society, about four out of five people with migraines report stress as a trigger.
+According to the American Headache Society, about 4 out of 5 people with migraines report stress as a trigger.
 Relaxation following a period of high stress has also been identified as a possible migraine trigger.

-In 2014, a study found that people with migraines who experienced a reduction in stress from one day to the next were significantly more likely to have a migraine the next day.
-They believe that relaxation after high levels of stress was an even more significant trigger for migraine than the stress itself.
-This is referred to as the “let-down” effect, which has also been linked to other illnesses, such as upper respiratory infections, the flu, and an increase in arthritic pain.
+A 2014 study found that people with migraines who experienced a reduction in stress from one day to the next were significantly more likely to have a migraine the next day.

 You’ll likely first notice symptoms of stress before the symptoms of a migraine.
 Common symptoms of stress include: